CAAAS Grad Student Award Winners

 Tyreis Hunte is a Creole Amazônido interdisciplinary artist and creative director birthed in Guyana, South America.
 Their work is embedded in the understanding and the connections of global indigenous cultures and their embodied philosophies.
 Tyreis is a Davis World Scholar and alum of the United World College, Changshu China, receiving their Bachelor of Arts in Dance and Asian Studies with focus on Movement Therapy from St. Olaf College.Tyreis is keen on the historic as well as contemporary contributions o...

-PhD Student, Department of Musicology, College of Music
+PhD Student, Department of Environmental Studies, College of Arts & Sciences

 CAAAS Graduate Fellows